tsmARCHITECTURE post Usonian Projects

 Cube Patio System

-notes for Schmatic Design and Study Plans
+notes for Schematic Design and Study Plans

 an architectural system...

 To be able to be responsible for creating one’s own habitat, however, the owner has to have the requisite education, the skulls required for those aspects chosen for direct involvement, have membership in a larger system which does provide real options, and an understanding of the economic and quality loss and costs of not being able to do so.
 This is not a description of the world of building, in the “advanced” countries today.
 The existing paradigm is that this loss of understanding and involvement is an intrinsic consequence of the sophistication of our modern industrial methods.
-This is false as most either-or distinctions are false.
+This assumption is false as most either-or distinctions are false.

 an application...